CERTCC/SSVC/docs/topics/enumerating_decisions.md

 If their decisions are explicit, then the decision makers can use the recommendations from this documentation that are relevant to them.

+# Enumerating Vulnerability Management Units of Work

+SSVC models the decision of
+“With what priority should the organization take action on a given vulnerability management work unit?” to be agnostic to whether or not a patch is available.
+In this page, we explain what we mean by a “work unit”.
+In the next page, we explain what we mean by “priority”.

+!!! note "Units of Work"

+    A unit of work means either remediating the vulnerability—such as applying a patch—or deploying a mitigation.
+    Both remediation and mitigations often address multiple identified vulnerabilities.
+    The unit of work may be different for different stakeholders.
+    The units of work can also change as the vulnerability response progresses through a stakeholder's process.

+We elucidate these ideas with the following examples.

+## Aggregation of SSVC across units of work

+SSVC users should answer the suggested questions for whatever discrete unit of work they are considering.
+There is not necessarily a reliable function to aggregate a recommendation about remediation out of its constituent vulnerabilities.
+For the sake of simplicity of examples, we treat the remediation as a patch of one vulnerability, and comment on any difficulty in generalizing our advice to a more complex patch where appropriate.

+To further clarify terms, “Remediation occurs when the vulnerability is eliminated or removed.
+Mitigation occurs when the impact of the vulnerability is decreased without reducing or eliminating the vulnerability” [@dodi_8531_2020, section 3.5].
+Examples of remediation include applying patches, fixes and upgrades; or removing the vulnerable software or system from operation.
+Mitigating actions may include software configuration changes, adding firewall ACLs, or otherwise limiting the system's exposure to reduce the risk of the impact of the vulnerability; or accepting the risk.

 ## Enumerating Action Priority

 SSVC models the decision of